 By that, I mean these agents operate entirely online – so you won’t get the “best of both worlds” experience that hybrids offer.
 That said, they can still be highly effective!

 The key difference?
 You won’t be assigned a local agent.
 This mea-s you’ll have to manage all enquiries and viewings yourself.
-It’s definitely more hands-on, but that’s also why pure online agents tend to be much cheaper — with prices starting as low as £49, which, let’s be honest, is peanuts.
+It’s definitely more hands-on, but that’s also why pure online agents tend to be much cheaper – with prices starting as low as £79, which is peanuts.

 The base packages are, for all intents and purposes, marketing tools – they typically only include listings on the major property portals.
 However, they also offer optional add-ons like EPCs, professional photography, and more (similar to what you get in Yopa’s core and Purplebricks’ Boost packages), making these packages much more flexible and customisable.